mmfausnaugh/tica/README.md

  5. Smear correction:  Remove contamination from the shutterless transfer to the frame-store.
  6. Flat-field correction: Correct for the non-uniform response of each pixel.

+TICA also includes a module to find bright, relatively isolated stars in TESS FFIs, measure their centroids, and derive World Coordination Solutions.

 ## Installation